Subsurface

 PNNL has fully equipped, radiologically controlled wet chemistry and analytical laboratories that allow researchers to safely analyze radioactively contaminated water and sediment samples.
 Environmental microbiology researchers use genetics, biochemistry, physiology, and microbial ecology to determine how microbes influence biogeochemical processes, energy production, and the fate and transport of contaminants.

-PNNL also maintains laboratories to measure the physical and hydraulic properties of soils and vadose zone sediments.
-The vadose zone, a layer of unsaturated sediments between the soil surface and the water table, controls the quantity and quality of groundwater.
+We also maintain laboratories to measure the physical and hydraulic properties of soils and vadose zone sediments.
+The vadose zone—a layer of unsaturated sediments between the soil surface and the water table—controls the quantity and quality of groundwater.

 PNNL scientists and engineers develop geophysical tools and inversion models for subsurface imaging and monitoring.
-A critical component of these tools is visualization.
-Subsurface science capabilities, informed by high-performance computing environments, include multi-channel field electrical resistivity tomography, borehole ground penetrating radar, surface seismic and borehole air gun seismic systems, electromagnetic induction, and a distributed temperature sensing system.
+Subsurface science capabilities, informed by high-performance computing, include multi-channel field electrical resistivity tomography, borehole ground-penetrating radar, surface seismic and borehole air gun seismic systems, electromagnetic induction, and a distributed temperature sensing system.

 E4D-RT, the R&D 100 Award-winning real-time four-dimensional subsurface imaging software developed by PNNL, enables users to remotely look into the subsurface with 3D, time-lapse images to “see” the impact of contaminants in soils, which often provide a high-contrast medium compared to clean soils.
 This tool is also used to understand the detailed structure of the subsurface for advanced geothermal and resource recovery systems, and to investigate the confining structure around CO₂ storage reservoirs.